dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2088: Denmark's decriminalization recognizes personal use.
+### T2088: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|